 He remembered his mother’s advice: My mother would always say to me, “if you get stopped by the police, especially if they are white policemen, you say ‘yes sir’ and ‘no sir’, and if they want to take you in, you go with them.
 Don’t resist, you hear me?
 Don’t make any quick moves, don’t run, you just go.””My mother would always say to me, ‘if you get stopped by the police, especially if they are white polieceman, you say ‘yes sir’ and ‘no sir,’ and if they want to take you in, you go with them.
 Don’t resist, you hear me?
 Don’t make any quick moves, don’t run, you just go.’”

 Perry recounted the incident: “It was so hostile.
 I was so confused.
 It was happening so fast that I could easily see how this situation could get out of hand very quickly.
 I didn’t feel safe at all.”

 Another officer pulled up.
 “This officer was a black guy,” wrote Perry.
 The officer recognized him, and Perry was allowed to leave.

 “RACIAL PROFILING SHOULD BE A HATE CRIME INVESTIGATED BY THE FBI!!!
 That way local government can’t make the decision on whether or not these people get punished,” he concluded.

 A new press release states: “Improving or maintaining physical fitness appears to help obese and overweight children reach a healthy weight.”
 The Friedman School of Nutrition Science and Policy at Tufts University analyzed 1,882 out of shape students who became fit.
 The study took place over four years.

-Coca-Cola Co. will no longer financially support the American Legislative Exchange Council (ALEC), a group that supports voter ID and “stand your ground” laws, thwarting a boycott planned by Democratic officials and the website ColorOfChange.org.
+Coca-Cola Co. will no longer financially support the American Legislative Exchange Council (ALEC), a group that promotes voter ID and “stand your ground” laws.